HK-Modding-Preservation/Exaltation/CHARM_LIST.md

 The shell regains one hit every 10 seconds that no damage is taken.

-Glorified by beating Brothers Oro and Mato.
+Glorified by defeating Brothers Oro and Mato.

-## Fury of the Fallen -> Wyrmfury/Shadefury
+## Fury of the Fallen -> Wyrmfury / Shadefury

 ![FotF1](https://github.com/TheodoreChristianRadu/Exaltation/blob/master/Resources/Charms/6.png?raw=true) ![FotF2](https://github.com/TheodoreChristianRadu/Exaltation/blob/master/Resources/Charms/6_shade.png?raw=true)

-Has a different appearance depending on if you have the Void Heart or not at the time of unlocking.
+Has a different appearance depending on if you have the Void Heart or not.
 Nullifies a single hit that would kill you, and increases nail damage while at one mask by an additional 15%.

-Glorified by beating Brothers Oro and Mato.
+Glorified by defeating Brothers Oro and Mato.

 ## Quick Focus -> Swift Focus